Invincible is a dating product for men by David Tian.

 So there’s some overlap with the value and investment part.
 But that’s fine: valid content which correctly describes reality will always overlap when we’re talking about the same topics.

-Where I found the overlap a bit too strong is with Tony Robbins and programs such Personal Power II and Robert Greene’s The Art of Seduction.
+Where I found the overlap a bit too strong is with Tony Robbins and programs such as Personal Power II and Robert Greene’s The Art of Seduction.

 Tian is very open about the overlap with Robbins but I haven’t heard about Greene.